hbc/NGS_Data_Analysis_Course/sessionIV/lessons/01_Salifish.md

     export PATH=/groups/bcbio/bcbio/anaconda/bin:/opt/bcbio/local/bin:$PATH

-As you can imagine from the above [schematic](http://www.nature.com/nbt/journal/v32/n5/full/nbt.2862.html), there are 2 steps when running the analysis too:
+As you can imagine from the above schematic, taken from [Patro, Mount, and Kingsford, 2014](http://www.nature.com/nbt/journal/v32/n5/full/nbt.2862.html), there are 2 steps when running the analysis too:

 a.
 "Index" the transcriptome (transcripts or genes) using the `index` command: